What Happens to Debt When you Die?

 How long do creditors have to collect a debt from an estate?

-Creditors typically have six years from the date the debt became due, this is known as the “limitation period”.
-After this time, the debt is considered “statute-barred,” meaning the creditor cannot take legal action to recover the debt through the courts.
+Creditors usually have six years from the date the debt became due to claim the debt.
+After this limitation period has expired, the creditor cannot take legal action to recover the debt in court, unless there are exceptional circumstances.

-There are exceptions to this rule, and the limitation period may vary depending on the type of debt.
-For example, some debts, such as a mortgage on a property, may have a longer limitation period.
-Also, the limitation period may be extended if certain actions are taken, such as acknowledging the debt in writing or making a payment towards it.
+There are exceptions to the 6-year rule, for example a mortgage on a property may have a longer limitation period.
+Also, the limitation period may be extended if certain action is taken, such as acknowledging the debt in writing or making a partial repayment.

 Administering an insolvent estate